rigetti/qcs-sdk-qir/README.md

 First, make sure you do in fact have the same LLVM version installed and on your `PATH` as you've specified with the `--features` option in `cargo`.
 Run `llvm-config --version` to confirm.
 If not, that needs fixing first.

 If you do, perhaps you first tried to build the crate before LLVM was installed and configured.
 Run `cargo clean -p llvm-sys` to clear the build and then retry.

+You may also want to try setting the `LLVM_SYS_<version>_PREFIX` environment variable to point to the LLVM installation you want to use.
+For example, if you've installed LLVM 13 via Homebrew on macOS, try `export LLVM_SYS_130_PREFIX=/usr/local/opt/llvm`.

 ### gcc compilation error: ld: library not found for -lhelper